content-left-bg.png

 Inclusive teaching of reading and writing

-The Reading and Writing Centre is your centre for expert advice and professional learning in child and adolescent reading and writing disorders.
+The Language and Literacy team is your centre for expert advice and professional learning in child and adolescent reading and writing disorders.

 Inclusive education team infographic: Learning to read and write is a complex and dynamic system with multiple points of vulnerability for children with language learning needs and developmental disabilities.
 Leading an effective and efficient inclusive education team requires awareness of the skills and knowledge that different team members bring to your whole school approach to prevention, early identification and support of reading and writing disorders.